 - (ii) Clinical Practice Beginning Date and Cooperating Teacher GA Cert ID.
 GaPSCapproved EPPs and out-of-state EPPs with candidates completing clinical experiences in Georgia schools shall enter in TPMS the beginning date of Clinical practice and cooperating teacher GA Cert ID according to the following schedule: - (I) September 30: The deadline for entering Clinical Practice Begin Date and Cooperating Teacher GA Cert ID for all candidates, including those who are employed as a teacher of record, beginning supervised clinical practice (student teaching/internship/residency) at the beginning of the B/P-12 academic year. - (II) February 28: The deadline for entering Clinical Practice Begin Date and Cooperating Teacher GA Cert ID for all candidates, including those who are employed as a teacher of record, beginning supervised clinical practice (student teaching/internship/residency) at the mid-point of the B/P-12 academic year. - (III) For any candidates beginning clinical practice at other times (e.g., not at the beginning or mid-point of the academic year), the Clinical Practice Begin Date and Cooperating Teacher GA Cert ID must be entered no later than 30 days after the first day of the supervised clinical practice (student teaching/internship/residency). - (iii) Completions and Withdrawals.
-GaPSC-approved EPPs and out-of-state EPPs with candidates completing field and clinical experiences in Georgia schools shall, through the appropriate GaPSC reporting system (i.e., Non-Traditional Reporting System [NTRS] or Traditional Program Management System [TPMS]), enter all applicable data related to candidate completions and withdrawals within sixty (60) days of the event. - (iii iv) For federal, Title II, reporting purposes, October 7 is the deadline for entering all initial teaching candidates who were enrolled, withdrawn, or completed a GaPSC-approved program during the prior reporting year (September 1 August 31). - 9.
+GaPSC-approved EPPs and out-of-state EPPs with candidates completing field and clinical experiences in Georgia schools shall, through the appropriate GaPSC reporting system (i.e., Non-Traditional Reporting System [NTRS] or Traditional Program Management System [TPMS]), enter all applicable data related to candidate completions and withdrawals within sixty (60) days of the event. - (iv) For federal, Title II, reporting purposes, October 7 is the deadline for entering all initial teaching candidates who were enrolled, withdrawn, or completed a GaPSC-approved program during the prior September 1 August 31. - 9.
 GaPSC-approved EPPs shall notify all enrolled candidates when EPP and/or program approval is revoked or when approval status is changed to Probation.
 Notification must be made within sixty (60) days after such a GaPSC decision is granted, in written form via letter or e-mail, and a copy must be provided to GaPSC by the EPP head.
 This notification must clearly describe the impact of the approval status change on candidates and the options available to them.
 EPPs must maintain records of candidates' acknowledgement of receipt of the notification. - (d) GaPSC Approval of Educator Preparation Programs. - 1.
-Educator preparation programs leading to Georgia educator certification shall be offered only by GaPSC-approved EPPs-(reference paragraph (3) (c) 3).
-All initial preparation programs and endorsement programs must be approved by the GaPSC. - 2.
-GaPSC-approved EPPs seeking approval to add new initial preparation programs may submit the programs for GaPSC approval prior to receiving governing board approval, as long as governing board approval is granted forty-five (45) days prior to the formative portion of the approval review. - 3.
+Educator preparation programs leading to Georgia educator certification shall be offered only by GaPSC-approved EPPs.
+All initial preparation programs and endorsement programs must be approved by the GaPSC. - GaPSC-approved EPPs seeking approval to add new initial preparation programs must receive governing board approval for the program(s) before submitting the GaPSC Intent to Seek Approval form. - 3.
 GaPSC-approved EPPs seeking approval for preparation programs leading to Georgia educator certification shall follow all applicable GaPSC program approval policies and procedures in effect at the time of the requested approval and shall comply with revised policies in accordance with timelines published by the GaPSC.